kruesemann/labyrinth/IDEAS.md

 * textures or dynamic colors

 * pixel-shaders with light and shadows
-    * everything without light is completely black (further down?)
+    * everything without light is completely black (further down)

-* monster eyes glow (further down?)
+* different terrain colors for different level types

-* different water (/terrain) colors for different levels
+* fade in and out at level transition